mjyeaney/aci-deployment-api/README.md

 ```

 For local development, you may place a `.env` file in your root folder to set these variables.

+### Why App Service?

+This specific project was intentionally deployed as a single Web App to help facilitate simple deployments for teams new to Azure.
+However, it is a logical next step to decompose the appliction into a more microservice-based approach, likely using Function, API Management, and a coordinating store (such as Redis).

+Note however, that the deployment will necessarily need to be more complicated, and definitely has more moving parts.
+This needs careful consideration, as it will have impact on the team(s) that will be deploying, developing, and maintaining the solution.

 ### Future Work